sol-eng/singularity-rstudio/README.md

 RStudio is not the first company that uses SPANK plugin for singularity integration.
 Many other Supercomputing Centers around the world have implemented such a plugin.

-We are therefore using an implementation from [GSI](https://git.gsi.de/SDE/slurm-singularity-exec/-/tree/master) that we extended further to make it even more flexible.
+We are therefore using an implementation from [GSI](https://github.com/GSI-HPC/slurm-singularity-exec/) that we extended further to make it even more flexible.

-Further details with up-to-date information can be found in [slurm-singularity-exec](slurm-singularity-exec.md ).
+Further details with up-to-date information can be found in [slurm-singularity-exec](slurm-singularity-exec ).

 In order to install and configure the SPANK plugin for singularity specifically for our use case, please use the plugin in the subfolder [slurm-singularity-exec](slurm-singularity-exec).